stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Where `Instance` is a local class that wraps up the existing update logic and captures the `elapsed` duration parameter simplifying the code:
+Where `Instance` is a local class comprising the existing update logic that also captures the `elapsed` duration parameter to simplify the code:

 ```java
 class Instance {